insect-biome-atlas/happ/README.md

 bash test/setup-ref.sh
 ```

-Once the above command completes you can run:
+Once the above command completes you can execute the testrun with:

 ```bash
 snakemake --profile test --sdm conda
 ```

-to run the workflow with software dependencies handled by Conda, or:
+to handled software dependencies by Conda, or:

 ```bash
 snakemake --profile test --sdm apptainer
 ```

 to use Apptainer to run jobs in containers where needed.

+The testrun takes approximately 30 minutes on a MacBook Pro laptop using 4 cores (excluding potential Apptainer downloads/Conda environment creations).

 ### Configuration file